DistributedComponents/disel/README.md

     - Run `make TPCMain.d.byte` from the root folder to build the Two-Phase Commit application.
 Then run `./scripts/tpc.sh` to execute the system in four processes on the local machine.

+## Code corresponding to the paper

+The following describes how [the paper](homes.cs.washington.edu/~jrw12/disel.pdf) corresponds to the code:

+* The Calculator (Section 2)
+    - The directory `Examples/Calculator` contains the relevant files.
+    - The protocol is defined in `CalculatorProtocol.v`, including the state space, coherence predicate, and four transitions described in Figure 2.
+Note that the coherence predicate is stronger than the one given in the paper: it incorporates Inv_1 from Section 2.3.
+This is discussed further below.
+    - The program that implements blocking receive of server requests from Section 2.2 is defined in `CalculatorServerLib.v`, as `blocking_receive_req`.
+    - The simple server from Section 2.3, as well as the batching and memoizing servers from Figure 3 are implemented in `SimpleCalculatorServers.v`.
+They are all implemented in terms of the higher-order `server_loop` function.
+The invariant Inv1 from Section 2.3 is incorporated into the protocol itself, as part of the coherence predicate.
+    - The simple client from Section 2.4 is implemented in `CalculatorClientLib.v`.
+The invariant Inv2 is proved as a separate inductive invariant using the WithInv rule in `CalculatorInvariant.v`.
+It is used to prove the clients satisfy their specifications.
+    - The delegating server is in `DelegatingCalculatorServer.v`.
+      It again uses the invariant Inv2.
+    - A runnable example using extraction to OCaml is given in `SimpleCalculatorApp.v`.
+It consists of one client and two servers, one of which delegates to the other.
+Instructions for how to run the example are given below under "Extracting and Running Disel Programs".
+* The Logic and its Soundness (Section 3)
+    - The definitions from Figure 6 in Section 3.1 are given in `Core/State.v`
+      `Core/Protocols.v`, and `Core/Worlds.v`.
+    - The Disel language is defined in `Core/Actions.v`, `Core/Process.v`, and `Core/HoareTriples.v`.
+    - Inference rules are given in `Core/InferenceRules.v`.
+* Two-Phase Commit
+    -

+## Extracting and Running Disel Programs"